Can soil carbon help fund rangeland management?

 At the Agency Level

 We worked closely with multiple state and federal land management agencies including the Utah Department of Agriculture and Food's (UDAF) Grazing Improvement Program (GIP), BLM, and NRCS.
 These agencies helped us develop the objectives and experimental design of the landscape-scale SOC monitoring project that this study contributes to.
-We met with these agencies multiple times throughout YR1 of this study to discuss the potential for semi-arid rangelands to sequester SOC with the conservation approach of innovative cattle grazing.
+We met with these agencies multiple times throughout YR1 and YR2 of this study to discuss the potential for semi-arid rangelands to sequester SOC with the conservation approach of innovative cattle grazing.
 There is particular interest by UDAF in the potential for SOC sequestration in rangelands to generate revenue from voluntary C-marketplaces that can incentivize and sustain innovative cattle grazing.
 For example, in 2021, we participated in a field tour with the UT Commissioner of Agriculture and Food, the GIP Director, and other State of Utah officials to discuss this landscape-scale SOC monitoring project with hands-on demonstrations of how we collect data.
-In June 2023 WLC's Lead Scientist was invited to the annual UGIP Board Meeting where she presented information about the carbon sequestration work on Three Creeks.
-In attendance were UGIPs Director, the UT State Director of the FS, ranchers who sit on the UGIP board, and representatives from Fish & Wildlife and BLM.
+We, therefore, met with the staff, Director, and Board of UGIP multiple times in YR1 and YR2 to continue these conversations.

 The NRCS is another federal agency we have worked closely with, and will continue to work with closely.
 The NRCS Price, UT Field Office is an integral partner in our SOC monitoring project.
-Staff from the Price, UT Field Office contributed to the preliminary work we conducted in 2021, and are providing access to the MIR spectrometer housed at the Missoula, MT Area Office.
+Staff from the Price, UT Field Office contributed to the preliminary work we conducted in 2021, and are provided access to the MIR spectrometer housed at the Missoula, MT Area Office.
 There is ongoing interest by the NRCS in using SOC as one of many dynamic soil properties to understand how innovative grazing can be used as a conservation approach for improved soil health.
-We, therefore, have continued to discuss and share study results in one-on-one meetings.
+We, therefore, have continued to discuss and share study results in one-on-one meetings in YR1 and YR2.

 Across the western U.S.

 We conducted a number of outreach activities to reach producers, land managers, and other stakeholders beyond those in our region of northeastern UT.
 For example, we continued to develop our partnership with Western Landowner's Alliance (WLA) - a non-profit advancing policies and practices that sustain working lands, connected landscapes, and native species - to reach stakeholders outside of UT.
-We hosted a field tour for thier Board of Directors and co-organized conference a workshop at the Annual SRM meeting in Boise.
-This workshop focused on carbon sequestration in rangelands, and provided examples (including 3 talks about Three Creeks) as well as perspective and experiences by ranchers involved in carbon sequestraiton activities.
+We hosted a field tour for their Board of Directors and co-organized conferences and workshops at the Annual Society for Range Management (SRM) meetings in Boise in 2023, Reno in 2024, and Spokane in 2025.
+These workshop focused on carbon sequestration in rangelands, and provided examples, as well as perspectives and experiences by ranchers involved in carbon sequestration activities.
 These activities had the goals of bringing together producers, land managers, researchers, and business leaders to discuss the current state of rangeland SOC research, identify gaps in our collective understanding, and explore natural resource management and marketplace opportunities that value landscape functionality for both agriculture commodity production and a suite of ecosystem services.

-In addition to WLA, we continue to develop our emerging partnership with the Quivera Coalition - a non-profit building soil, biodiversity, and resilience on western working landscapes.
-We participated in quarterly virtual meetings about soil health on working lands in the western U.S, and Dr. Hulvey gave an invited presentation during a four part webinar focused on the carbon markets, presenting examples from the Three Creeks project.
+In addition to WLA, we continued to develop our emerging partnership with the Quivera Coalition - a non-profit building soil, biodiversity, and resiliency on western working landscapes.
+We participated in quarterly virtual meetings about soil health on working lands in the western U.S, and participated in a four-part webinar focused on the carbon markets.

-Finally, to communicate the importance of innovative grazing management to improve soil health, promote the adoption of new grazing practices and technology, and recognize the role of semi-arid rangelands in sequestering SOC in a more formal setting, we attended and presented at several regional and national academic meetings, and sponsored one of the producers on the project team to attend and present, as well.
-These included the UT SRM meeting (Dr. Nasto, Dr. Hulvey presented; Nov 2023), the Annual SRM meeting (Dr. Nasto, Mr Payne, Mr. Lamborn (rancher) presented; Jan, 2024), , The UT Soil Health Conference in the West (Dr Hulvey gave 2 presentations; Feb 2024).
+Finally, to communicate the importance of innovative grazing management to improve soil health, promote the adoption of new grazing practices and technology, and recognize the role of semi-arid rangelands in sequestering SOC in a more formal setting, we attended and presented at several regional and national academic meetings, and sponsored producers on the project team to attend and present, as well.
+These included: the UT SRM meetings in 2023 and 2024; the Annual SRM meetings in 2023, 2024, and 2025, and the UT Soil Health Conference in the West meeting in 2024.

 Education and outreach results: